SINDHUSITA/100DaysOfMLCode/README.md

 **Thoughts**: Still can't get over the amount of powerful and useful resources available online just for free.
 Thanks to the wonderful Data Science community!

+## Day 60-62:
+**Days' Progress**:
+Learning about **Time Series Prediction**.
+Got familiar with basics and jumped to try out a [guided project](https://www.coursera.org/projects/prophet-timeseries-prediction) in Coursera.
+This uni-variate project deals with forecasting the Avocado Prices in America based on previous years' prices.
+Understood about a model called Prophet developed by Facebook, which makaes Time series prediction very easy and informative.

+**Link to work**:
+*Not uploading the repository as it is pretty simple and easy.*

+**Thoughts**:
+The idea of doing guided projects felt bad for me.
+It is just like a code walk through which prevents the chances of exploring and learning.